pjsip/pjproject_docs/docs/source/specific-guides/other/writing-guide.rst

 .. note::

-   - Sometomes macros wouldn't resolve (sometimes it resolves in development machine, but not in RTD site, or the other way around).
-Not sure why yet.
+   - Sometimes macros wouldn't resolve, e.g. :c:macro:`PJ_HAS_TCP`.
+Many PJLIB macros won't resolve.
+Could it be because some macros are declared in CFLAGS by ``configure`` (so they are not picked up by Doxygen)?
    - nested struct member wouldn't resolve, e.g.: :cpp:any:`pjsua_acc_config::ip_change_cfg::hangup_calls`, so you need to break it down into separate parts, e.g. :cpp:any:`hangup_calls <pjsua_ip_change_acc_cfg::hangup_calls>` of :cpp:any:`pjsua_acc_config::ip_change_cfg`
    - For full reference see https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cpp-domain